aeither/calorie-counter/README.md

 # Instructions

 Open BotFather and create a new bot.

-Copy the bot token and go to calorie-counter-bot repository to update the .env TELEGRAM_BOT_TOKEN with the token for local development and TELEGRAM_BOT_TOKEN_LIVE for production.
-The bot can be hosted in several provider.
-The server I used which I also recommend is Deno Deploy.
+Copy the bot token and go to the calorie-counter-bot repository to update the .env TELEGRAM_BOT_TOKEN with the token for local development and TELEGRAM_BOT_TOKEN_LIVE for production.
+You can choose to host it on whatever server you like.
+The server I used, which I also recommend, is Deno Deploy.
-As requirement deno should be install with in your system.
-To start local development run the command "deno task dev".
-There is a script to setup the bot commands and the webhook for the live version.
-Open "scripts/index.ts" update it with your own url and run deno task commands.
+As a requirement, Deno should be installed on your system.
+To start local development, run the command "deno task dev".
+There is a script to set up the bot commands and a webhook for the live version.
+Open "scripts/index.ts," update it with your own URL, and run deno task commands.
 The current app it opens is mine.
-Update WEBAPP_URL Inside src/bot.ts to yours.
+Update WEBAPP_URL inside src/bot.ts to yours.

-When developing calorie-counter. ngrok can be used to expose the url to the bot.
-Otherwise deploy it to a server and update the url to point to it correctly.
+When developing the calorie counter, ngrok can be used to expose the URL to the bot.
+Otherwise, deploy it to a server and update the URL to point to it correctly.

 # Screenshots
 ![ChatBot](https://github.com/aeither/calorie-counter/assets/36173828/0a866086-2a94-4864-a6a6-92aef7290bb2)